pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

     Modify the value of `spec.tikv.serviceAccount` to `tidb-backup-manager`.
 After the TiKV Pod is restarted, check whether the Pod's `serviceAccountName` is changed.

+    If there are any Tiflash nodes, associate the `ServiceAccount` with it with the same method.

 > **Note:**
 >
 > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 2.